Mark T. Miller

 Mark T. Miller is Associate Professor of systematic theology and Associate Director of the St. Ignatius Institute.
 His interests focus on anthropology, soteriology, political theology, Trinity, and Christology.
 His Ph.D. is from Boston College with the dissertation title of "Why the Passion?: Bernard Lonergan on the Cross as Communication."
 His undergraduate degree is in international studies, from Georgetown University.

-Prof. Miller has taught at the Ateneo de Zamboanga, the University of Asia and the Pacific, Boston College, and Georgetown University.
-At USF he teaches in Catholic Studies, Philippine Studies, and the Saint Ignatius Institute.
+Prof. Miller has taught at the Ateneo de Zamboanga, the University of Asia and the Pacific, Boston College, and Georgetown University as well as at Mt.
+Calvary Elementary School in Forestville, MD and Bishop Gorman High School in Las Vegas, NV.
+At USF he teaches in Catholic Studies, Philippine Studies, and the St. Ignatius Institute.

 - Transcendence in Film and Fiction

 - Mystery of God and the Human Person

 - St. Ignatius Symposiums include: The Hermeneutics of Love, Virtue and Conversion, The Theological Virtues, Introduction to Daoism

 Quest for God and the Good Life: Lonergan's Theological

 Workshop Journal 25 (2011): 197-221.

 "Imitating Christ's Cross: Lonergan and Girard on How and Why."The Heythrop Journal, 2012.